 Schematic diagram of possible CCS systems (Image: IPCC)

-The possibility of capturing carbon dioxide greenhouse gas (CO2) has become an increasingly attractive idea, especially as people realize that it is unlikely we will stop using fossil fuels entirely in the next hundred years.
-This approach, known as carbon capture and storage (CCS), could help mitigate global warming.
+The possibility of capturing carbon dioxide greenhouse gas (CO2), an approach known as carbon capture and storage (CCS), could help mitigate global warming.

 The strategy is to trap CO2 where it is produced at power plants that burn fossil fuels and at factories so that the greenhouse gas isn’t spewed into the air.
 The captured CO2 would then be transported and stored or used in industrial processes.
-In a 2005 report, the Intergovernmental Panel on Climate Change estimated that catching carbon at a modern conventional power plant could reduce CO2 emissions to the atmosphere by approximately 80-90% compared to a plant without any mechanism to catch carbon.
+The Intergovernmental Panel on Climate Change estimated that catching carbon at a modern conventional power plant could reduce CO2 emissions to the atmosphere by approximately 80-90% compared to a plant that doesn't have the technology to catch carbon.

 How do we catch carbon?

-There are three main approaches to capturing CO2.
-You can catch it after burning fuel, you can catch it before the fuel is burned, or you can burn fuel in such a way that the carbon is easy to catch.
+Researrchers have found several ways to capturing CO2.
+We can catch it after burning fuel, we can catch it before the fuel is burned, or we can burn fuel in ways that make the carbon easy to catch.

-- Catch it after burning fuel: In a post-combustion method, the CO2 is removed after combustion of the fossil fuel - this is the scheme that would be applied to conventional power plants.
-Here, carbon dioxide is captured from exhaust gases at power stations.
-The exhaust (or flue) gases are mostly nitrogen and water vapor; only about 15% of the exhaust is CO2.
-To adapt current power plants to this technology, absorption towers would replace smokestacks where the CO2 would be taken out of the emissions by chemicals called amines.
-A second tower, known as a stripping tower, would collect the CO2 from the chemicals so that they could be used again.
+- Catch it after burning fuel: In a post-combustion method, the CO2 is removed after the fossil fuel is burned.
+This is the method that would need to be used at power plants that burn natural gas or coal.
+About 15% of the gases produced as these fuels are burned is CO2.
+To adapt power plants to cartch carbon dioxide, absorption towers would need to replace smokestacks.
+The towers would take the CO2 out using chemicals called amines.
+Another tower would take the CO2 out of the chemicals so that they could be used again.

-- Catch it before burning fuel: In one of the pre-combustion methods, fossil fuel is oxidized before it’s burned.
-This produces “syngas” which is made of carbon oxides and hydrogen.
-The resulting carbon emissions can be pulled off in a relatively pure stream while the hydrogen is burned as fuel.
-The carbon is widely applied in fertilizer, chemical, and gaseous fuel (H2, CH4) production.
+- Catch it before burning fuel: If fossil fuel is oxidized before it’s burned to make syngas, which is carbon oxides and hydrogen, then the carbon can be pulled off while the hydrogen is burned as fuel.

-- Make carbon easy to catch: In Oxy-fuel combustion, the fuel is burned in pure oxygen instead of air.
-The exhaust is mostly CO2 and water vapor.
-The water vapor condenses through cooling leaving an almost pure stream of CO2 that can be transported to the sequestration site and stored.
+- Make carbon easy to catch: Fossil fuels burned in pure oxygen instead of air produce exhaust that is mostly CO2 and water vapor.
+The water vapor condenses leaving almost pure CO2 that can be stored.

 Where do we put it?

-Once the carbon has been captured it must be stored.
-A typical 1,000-megawatt coal-fired power plant will generate approximately six million tons of CO2 each year of operation.
-Various methods have been conceived for permanent storage of CO2.
-These forms include gaseous storage in various deep geological formations, liquid storage in the ocean, and solid storage by reaction of CO2 with metal oxides to produce stable carbonates.
+Once the carbon has been captured, it must be stored.
+A typical 1,000-megawatt coal-fired power plant will generate approximately six million tons of CO2 each year.
+Researchers are developing methods for permanent storage of CO2 such as storing the gas deep underground, storing it as liquid in the ocean, and turrning CO2 into carbonate minerals throuugh chemical reactions with metal oxides.